Cherokee: Early culture

 Much of what is known about pre-18th century Native American cultures has come from records of Spanish expeditions.
 The earliest ones of the mid-16th century encountered peoples of the Mississippian culture era, who were ancestral to tribes that emerged in the Southeast, such as the Cherokee, Muscogee, Cheraw, and Catawba.
-Specifically in 1540–41, a Spanish expedition led by Hernando de Soto passed through present-day South Carolina, proceeding into western North Carolina and what is considered Cherokee country.
-The Spanish recorded a Chalaque (Note: Or Achalaque.) people as living around the Keowee River, where western North Carolina, South Carolina, and northeastern Georgia meet.
+Specifically in 1540–1541, a Spanish expedition led by Hernando de Soto passed through present-day South Carolina, proceeding into western North Carolina and what is considered Cherokee country.
+The Spaniards recorded a Chalaque (Note: Or Achalaque.) people as living around the Keowee River, where western North Carolina, South Carolina, and northeastern Georgia meet.
 The Cherokee consider this area to be part of their homelands, which also extended into southeastern Tennessee.

 Further west, De Soto's expedition visited villages in present-day northwestern Georgia, recording them as ruled at the time by the Coosa chiefdom.
 This is believed to be a chiefdom ancestral to the Muscogee Creek people, who developed as a Muskogean-speaking people with a distinct culture.

 In 1566, the Juan Pardo expedition traveled from the present-day South Carolina coast into its interior, and into western North Carolina and southeastern Tennessee.
 He recorded meeting Cherokee-speaking people who visited him while he stayed at the Joara chiefdom (north of present-day Morganton, North Carolina).
 The historic Catawba later lived in this area of the upper Catawba River.
 Pardo and his forces wintered over at Joara, building Fort San Juan there in 1567.

 His expedition proceeded into the interior, noting villages near modern Asheville and other places that are part of the Cherokee homelands.
 According to anthropologist Charles M. Hudson, the Pardo expedition also recorded encounters with Muskogean-speaking peoples at Chiaha in southeastern modern Tennessee.